Valentina Tăzlăuanu

 Valentina Tăzlăuanu (5 January 1950 – 3 June 2020) was a writer (essayist), journalist and theatre critic from the Republic of Moldova.
-She was the editor in chief of Sud-Est. Graduated from Moldova State University in 1971, she worked for Radio Moldova, as Senior Editor at the Committee for Book Publishing, as Chief of Arts Department at Literatura şi Arta magazine (1977–1990) and Deputy Minister of Culture (1997–2000).
-She was also a member of the Moldovan Writers' Union as well as member and Secretary of PEN Club Moldova.
+She was the editor in chief of Sud-Est. She worked for Radio Moldova, as Senior Editor at the Committee for Book Publishing, as Chief of Arts Department at Literatura şi Arta magazine (1977–1990) and Deputy Minister of Culture (1997–2000).
+She was a member of the Moldovan Writers' Union and the Romanian Writers' Union, and Secretary of PEN Club Moldova.
+She published three collections of essays between 1991 and 2011.